-code (source code or executable code) that can be tailored by setting values of parameters

-This definition covers in particular classes of configurable code obtained by the following configuration means:

-configuration based on the use of a compilation directive;

-configuration based on the use of a link directive;

-configuration performed through a parameter defined in a configuration file;

-configuration performed through data defined in a database with impact on the actually executable parts of the software (e.g. parameters defining branch structures that result in the non-execution of existing parts of the code).
+code that is only intended to be executed in certain specific configurations of the software product

+This can be achieved either by use of compilation/link directives, parameter configuration (e.g. in a configuration file or database), or by target computer environment (e.g. hardware pin selection).

-COTS, OTS, MOTS software
+COTS, MOTS software

-for the purpose of this Standard, commercial-off-the-shelf, off-the-shelf and modified-off-the-shelf software for which evidence of use is available
+for the purpose of this Standard, commercial-off-the-shelf and modified-off-the-shelf software for which evidence of use is available

 critical software